A handemade computer by Taeyoon Choi, 2015

-“Manufacturing Truth: Machine Learning and Bias” is organized on the occasion of the exhibition and residency “Paul Ramírez Jonas: Half-truths,” part of the Department of Education and Public Engagement’s annual Summer R&D Season: SOCIAL JUSTICE.
+“Digital Self-Defense and Empowerment Workshops” are organized on the occasion of the exhibition and residency “Paul Ramírez Jonas: Half-Truths,” part of the Department of Education and Public Engagement’s annual Summer R&D Season: SOCIAL JUSTICE.

 DATA X is a creative studio that works at the intersection of data, society, and education.
 They believe in information transparency, online consumer protection, and the democratization of the internet.